drio-ai/ops/aws/README.md

     ./create-postgres-rds-awscli.sh

-## Create VPC Pairing between 2 VPCs in different region:
+## Create VPC Peering between 2 VPCs in different region:

 #### NOTE: VPC Names and regions are hardcoded in below scripts, you might need to update the values of variables in script before executing it

-#### NOTE: Below script creates VPC pairing between VPCs named ControllerVPC (us-east-1 region) and BackendVPC (us-west-2 region), either change the parameters in create-backend-controller-vpc-pairing.sh script named $CONTROLLER_REGION and $CONTROLLER_VPC_NAME or run following script which creates pre-requisite controller VPC in appropriate region.
+#### NOTE: Below script creates VPC Peering between VPCs named ControllerVPC (us-east-1 region) and BackendVPC (us-west-2 region), either change the parameters in create-backend-controller-vpc-peering.sh script named $CONTROLLER_REGION and $CONTROLLER_VPC_NAME or run following script which creates pre-requisite controller VPC in appropriate region.

 #### Steps: